ProtectKernelModules setting

 Example to show the current value of ProtectKernelModules for the ssh service:

-The systemd unit setting ProtectKernelModules is used in the following hardening profiles.
+The systemd unit setting ProtectKernelModules is used in the following systemd hardening profiles.
+These hardening profiles help improving security of common Linux services and usually require minimal tuning.